Songwriter (Bill Anderson album): Background and content

 Songwriter was originally going to be titled Good Time Gettin' Here, but Anderson changed the name for one reason.
 "So then I began to think of some songs that I've had that had not been recorded that I was proud of, and the whole thing just evolved.
 One day I said, 'Why don't we just call it 'Songwriter?'
 Basically if I'm anything, I guess that's what I am," he recalled in 2010.
 Anderson co-produced the project with Rex Schnelle.
-The pair have recorded several studio albums in the past.
+The pair has recorded several studio albums in the past.

 The album was a collection of 12 tracks, all of which were written by Anderson.
 Many of the album's tracks contained collaborations with other artists.
 The fourth track, "If You Can't Make Money", includes a guitar solo from Brad Paisley.
 Other collaborations on the project include Jon Randall and Billy Montana.

 Release

-Songwriter was released in May 2010 on Anderson's own label called TWI Records.
+Songwriter was released in May 2010 on Anderson's label called TWI Records.
 It was offered as a compact disc and a music download.
 The album did not chart on any publication at the time of its release, including Billboard.
 The final album track, "Thanks to You", was released as a single in 2010 but did not reach any charting positions.